lukmanr/CLVPipelines/README.md

 ## Objectives
 - Gain hands-on experience with setting up Kubeflow Pipelines runtime environment on Google Kubernetes Engine
 - Understand how to architect KFP pipelines that orchestrate Google Cloud managed services.
-- Learn how to automate deployment of pipelines, pipeline components, and pipeline artifacts.
+- Learn how to automate building and deployment of pipelines, pipeline components, and pipeline artifacts.
 - Learn how to schedule and execute pipelines using both Kubeflow Pipelines UI and KFP SDK APIs.
-- Understand how to customize KFP pipelines
+- Understand how to customize template KFP pipelines

 ## Costs
 This tutorial uses billable components of Google Cloud Platform, including: